 - Caveman V7

-The park is about 2.5 hours from Los Angeles and 3 hours from Las Vegas; these are the two most affordable, major airports to travel in to from around the country or internationally.
+The park is about 2.5 hours from Los Angeles and 3 hours from Las Vegas; these are the two most affordable, major airports to travel to from within the country or internationally.
 I’ve travelled from both, and either option has lots of affordable car rentals, and a scenic, easy to navigate path to Joshua Tree.
 Our first trip started in Las Vegas, where we climbed at Red Rocks, another world-class climbing area and a great two-stop trip, and ended in Los Angeles.
-When we spoke to some seasoned climbers in LA, they said that doing Red Rocks first is the way to go because the soft sandstone won’t wreck your skin quite like the sharp granite of JTree.
+When we spoke to some seasoned climbers in LA, they said that visiting Red Rocks first is the way to go because the soft sandstone won’t wreck your skin quite like the sharp granite of JTree.
 The second trip, we flew into and left from Los Angeles, which cut out a bit of driving and, at the time, allowed us more travel options and prices.
 It’s worth playing around with the departure and destination cities for both airlines and rental cars.
 You’ll find some surprising bargains coming from or leaving a certain city on a certain date.
-Particularly with the rental cars, we found several hundred dollar discounts to take a car out of Vegas; presumably lots of people are driving rental cars in to Vegas and then flying out.
+Particularly with the rental cars, we found several hundred dollar discounts to take a car out of Vegas.
+Presumably lots of people are driving rental cars in to Vegas and then flying out.

 Another flying option is Palm Springs International Airport, which occasionally has good deals, particularly for flights within the US.
 This is the closest major city to Joshua Tree, sitting about 30 minutes from either the North West or South entrances to the park.